jonnonz1/nz-statute-book/acts/public/1992/public-and-community-housing-management-act-1992.md

     (c) either was, or had a spouse or partner who was, aged 55 or more
   - **accommodation assistance** , in relation to any HNZ housing, means accommodation benefit, accommodation supplement, tenure protection allowance, or special transfer allowance, payable in respect of that housing
   - **accommodation benefit** means an accommodation benefit under regulation 9 of the Student Allowances Regulations 1998
-  - **accommodation supplement** means an accommodation supplement under section 61EA of the Social Security Act 1964
+  - **accommodation supplement** means an accommodation supplement under section 65 of the Social Security Act 2018
   - **affected tenant** means a tenant of HNZ housing to whom this schedule (by virtue of section 156(1)) applies
-  - **special transfer allowance** means an amount payable by way of special assistance under the special transfer allowance programme approved under section 124(1)﻿(d) of the Social Security Act 1964
+  - **special transfer allowance** means an amount payable by way of special assistance under the special transfer allowance programme approved under section 124(1)﻿(d) of the Social Security Act 1964 (as that programme is saved by section 11 and clause 21 of Schedule 1 of the Social Security Act 2018)
   - **tenure protection allowance** means the tenure protection allowance formerly payable under the sections 61FC and 61FD of the Social Security Act 1964.

 ### 2 Saving in respect of tenure protection allowance and special transfer allowance